5 Favorite Somatic Stretching Exercises to Try at Home

 Somatic Stretching Exercises to Try at Home

-Incorporating somatic stretching into your daily routine can be a simple yet effective way to support overall well-being.
+Incorporating these exercises into your daily routine can be a simple yet effective way to support overall well-being.
 These exercises focus on mindful movement and body awareness, making them accessible and easy to perform at home.

 1. Seated Cat-Cow